-Set in the beautiful Wimpole Estate with its country mansion, rolling parkland and library of more than 10,000 books, this is the perfect backdrop to welcome some of Britain’s best and most engaging historians.
+A unique partnership between Cambridge Literary Festival and the National Trust, Wimpole’s History Festival is set in the idyllic Wimpole Estate.
+The magnificent country mansion, rolling parkland and library of more than 10,000 books provides the perfect backdrop to welcome some of Britain’s best authors and most engaging historians.

 With debates, book signings and performances, plus events that take you to the heart of the National Trust, the invaluable work it does and its hidden treasures you can't fail to be amused for the weekend.

-For this weekend, normal admission to Wimpole applies, with additional tickets required for author talks and debates.
+For the festival weekend, normal admission to Wimpole applies, with additional tickets required for author talks and debates.

-For further details and to book your tickets for the talks and debates - box office opens 26 March
+For further details and to book your tickets visit wimpolehistoryfestival.com